Vious/leetcode_practice/problem1-50/ReadMe.md

 For Problem 17.
 (Letter Combinations of a Phone Number), good practice for backtracing algorithms, both backtracing and iterative methods are implemented.

 For Problem 18.
 (4Sum), some notations.
 - Check overflow.
-(Use long long int for sum or subtraction to computed wanted value.)
+(Use long long int for sum or subtraction to compute wanted values.)
 - Deal with duplicates.

+For Problem 19.
+(Remove Nth Node From End of List), I use two pointers, with one goes to the end to count the length.

+Problem 20.
+(Valid Parentheses), simple practice of stack.
+- Take care of the order of push and pop logics.